tonikasoft/fpsdk/README.md

 Check out the corresponding script for your system for usage notes.

 The plugin's log file is created at FL's resources root.
-It's `/Applications/FL Studio 20.app/Contents/Resources/FL` for macOS.
+It's `/Applications/FL Studio 20.app/Contents/Resources/FL` for macOS and `<Drive>:\Program Files\Image-Line\FL Studio 20` for Windows.